 10 Ways Law Firms Can Benefit From Managed IT Services

-Lawyers and legal firms manage highly sensitive, personal data on a routine basis.
+Attorneys and law firms manage highly sensitive, personal data on a routine basis.
 As legal cases become more complex and increasingly reliant on functions such as digital case management, customer relationship management, and e-Discovery, it’s more important than ever that legal organizations do everything they can to ensure their data is protected, their network infrastructure is secure, and compliance requirements are met.

 In addition to security concerns, the ability to work while on the move and immediate access to case data are key to keeping up in the fast-paced legal environment.
 Between paperwork, time tracking, filings, and deadlines, law offices don’t have time to waste on computer systems that crash unexpectedly or otherwise drag down productivity.

 Many smaller law firms are facing a harsh reality: they simply don’t have the resources to invest at the scale necessary to keep pace with their increasing technology needs and to narrow the gap opened up by larger firms with deep pockets.

 Most law firms spend roughly 70% of their annual IT budget on system maintenance.
 Only the 30% that remains ends up being invested in acquiring new technology.
 Ultimately, the bulk of their resources is spent “spinning their wheels,” instead of embracing new technologies that could help propel their business.